-The website contains a number of CEF Great War photographs of both military units, individual soldiers and special groups of soldiers.
+The website contains a number of CEF Great War photographs of both military units, individual soldiers, and special groups of soldiers.
 Most images are marked "Copyright" but can be ordered from the author.
 Jonathan F. Vance is a writer, historian, and holder of the J.B.
 Smallman Chair in the Department of History at The University of Western Ontario, where he teaches military history, Canadian history, and social memory.
-Large main website: www.wartimecanada.ca http://jonathanvance.com/index.html
+[Recommended by Hill 677] CEF Study Group - March 2025 http://jonathanvance.com/index.html